Best TV for sports games 2023

 Finding the best TV for sports games can be difficult at times considering the wide variety of sizes, screen types, and manufacturers available.

-Adding to the issue is the abundance of sports video games available right now, like NBA 2K23 and FIFA 23, and how many real-life sports are currently ongoing, which makes finding the right TV to accentuate every tiny detail of your chosen sport that bit trickier.
+Adding to the issue is the abundance of sports video games available right now, like NBA 2K24 and EA FC 24, and how many real-life sports are currently ongoing, finding the right TV to accentuate every tiny detail of your chosen sport is that bit trickier.

-Fortunately, we've scoured the web to compile a list of our top picks based on their price, user reviews, and any unique features that make these TVs stand out from the crowd.
+Fortunately, we've scoured the web to compile a list of the best gaming TVs based on their price, user reviews, and any unique features that make these TVs stand out from the crowd.

 Features-wise, we're focusing on screens with high resolutions to showcase all the action in detail.
 We're also taking into account TVs with high refresh rates to reduce stuttering during crucial moments in games.

-With this in mind, if you're after something to showcase sports in 4K, like this Hisense 55A6G, or you're on the hunt for a top TV for FIFA 23, like this LG OLED evo C2, then we've got you covered right here.
+With this in mind, if you're after something to showcase sports in 4K, like this LG OLED evo C3, or you're on the hunt for something capable of 8K images, like this Samsung QE65QN900A, then we've got you covered right here.

 As TVs can be quite technical, we've also answered some of the most commonly asked questions surrounding televisions to help you work out what exactly you need to upgrade your setup.
 Before that though, here's our list of the best TVs for sports games available now...